Skip to main content

 Also for: Windows

-Let's begin with some uplifting news: I played Zack Zero, the obscure platformer from Crocodile Entertainment, by streaming it through PS Plus, and it worked splendidly.
-After harboring some doubts regarding the quality of the service, I now feel free to check out the rest of the PS3 streaming catalogue.
-Y'know, before it disappears.
+Let’s begin with some unexpectedly uplifting news: I played Zack Zero, the obscure platformer from Crocodile Entertainment, via PS Plus streaming—and it worked flawlessly.
+After harboring doubts about the service, I now feel confident enough to explore the rest of the PS3 streaming catalogue.
+You know, before it quietly vanishes.

-This game, however, is completely unremarkable.
+The game itself, however, is entirely unremarkable.
 The less said, the better.
-It's a super-duper-average platformer with a few good ideas and many flaws in execution.
-You control Zack Zero on a quest to rescue his fiancee from some alien scumbag.
-The game consists of eight sidescrolling levels depicted in confusing 2,5D.
-This means you can sometimes reach platforms slightly in the background, but very rarely so.
-The result is an awkward 3D depiction of a hybrid 2D/3D playing field.
+Zack Zero is a thoroughly average platformer with a handful of decent ideas and a great many problems in execution.
+You control Zack on a quest to rescue his fiancée from some alien scumbag.
+The adventure spans eight sidescrolling levels presented in a confusing 2.5D perspective, where you can occasionally access platforms in the background—but rarely enough to matter.
+The result is an awkward hybrid that never quite commits to either 2D or 3D.

-But maybe younger audiences will have an easier time.
-Maybe their brains are wired to interpret such visual language.
-The children's cartoon artstyle and juvenile storytelling makes it clear that I'm not the target audience, anyway.
+Perhaps younger players have an easier time parsing this visual language.
+Maybe their brains are better wired for it.
+The cartoonish art style and juvenile storytelling make it clear that I’m not the intended audience anyway.

-Crocodile Entertainment was a short-lived developer, and their self-published Zack Zero was their only release.
-It's clear they were hoping for more, because the story ends with a cliffhanger that sets up a brand new adventure in Zack Zero 2.
-But alas, I guess the first game didn't sell well enough to fund that project and to my knowledge, the studio doesn't exist anymore.
-That's always a sad conclusion.
+Crocodile Entertainment was a short-lived developer, and Zack Zero was their only release.
+It’s clear they hoped for a sequel—the game ends on a cliffhanger clearly setting up Zack Zero 2.
+That sequel never materialized, and as far as I know, neither does the studio anymore.
+That’s always a sad ending.

 [All screenshots taken from www.mobygames.com]